 The USSR began the policy of expulsion of the Hungarian population.
 In 1945, the city became the part of the Ukrainian SSR.

 In 2002, it became the seat of the Roman Catholic diocese comprising Transcarpathia.

 Mukachevo is the second largest and economically developed city in the region after its administrative center Uzhhorod.
 It is located in the central part of Zakarpattia region, 42 km from the regional center.

 Due to its very convenient location (40-50 km from the boundaries with Hungary and Slovakia and 90-100 km from the boundaries with Romania and Poland correspondingly), Mukachevo is a transportation juncture of several international ways.

-The city is crossed by railways: Moscow-Kiev-Budapest-Belgrade-Rome and Moscow-Kiev-Bratislava-Prague-Vienna as well as by highways: Kiev-Budapest-Vienna and Kiev-Prague.
+The city is crossed by several railways: Moscow-Kiev-Budapest-Belgrade-Rome and Moscow-Kiev-Bratislava-Prague-Vienna as well as by highways: Kiev-Budapest-Vienna and Kiev-Prague.

-Main places of interest are:
+Among the main places of interest are: